-Dana Haine has been engaged in science education for over twenty years and in her role as K-12 Science Education Manager for the Center for Public Engagement with Science (CPES), she enjoys weaving her life science expertise into her passion for educating others on critical environmental science issues.
-Haine’s research translation and curriculum development skills enable her to deliver cutting edge environmental science content and innovative activities to K-12 teachers, students and informal educators on topics such as epigenetics and energy.
-Haine also assists with the outreach and research translation efforts of two federally-funded research centers in UNC’s Gillings School of Global Public Health by sharing the scientific findings emerging from these centers with K-12 audiences and members of the general public.
+Dana Brown Haine is the K-12 Science Education Manager for the Center for Public Engagement with Science.
+With a background in the biological sciences, Haine enjoys weaving her life science expertise into her passion for educating others on critical environmental science and health topics.
+Haine’s research translation and curriculum development skills enable her to deliver cutting edge environmental science content and innovative activities to K-12 students, teachers and informal educators.
+Haine also contributes to the outreach efforts of the Community Engagement Core for the UNC Center for Environmental Health and Susceptibility in UNC’s Gillings School of Global Public Health.
+In her role as an environmental health educator, Haine shares scientific findings emerging from Center scientists with K-12 audiences and members of the general public.

-Prior to joining the CPES, Haine was a science educator for DESTINY, UNC’s Traveling Science Learning Program, and she was a faculty member in the science department at Central Piedmont Community College where she taught biology.
+Prior to joining the Institute for the Environment in 2007, Haine was a science educator for DESTINY, UNC’s Traveling Science Learning Program, and from 1998-2003 she was a member of the biology faculty at Central Piedmont Community College in Charlotte, NC.